bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

+#### Version 1.4.4

+- If a file field type has a file selected, but that file is removed, then an array with values would get returned.
+Now fixes so it returns an empty array, just the way it works of not file at all is selected.
+Fixes https://github.com/bonny/WordPress-Simple-Fields/issues/94.
+- Modified sf_d() so it will output length of strings, and it will also tell you if a string is empty.

 #### Version 1.4.3

 - Preview of posts with simple fields works (did it ever not work?
 I can't remember...)